herpiko/herpiko.github.io/_posts/2020-04-10-quarantine-pc-build.markdown

 ### Conclusion

 If you're planning to build a PC, take a look at https://pcpartpicker.com/.
 It'll help you to find the compatibility information and also the estimated watt needed for your build.
-Also take some precautions while handling the packages and components.
+Do not forget take some precautions while handling the packages and components.
 Wash your hand frequently.